SDS-WAS regional dust forecasts

-This notebook provides an introduction to dust forecast data from the NMMB/MONARCH model.
+This notebook provides an introduction to dust forecast data from the MONARCH model.
 The notebook introduces you to the variable Dust Optical Depth

 The framework is organised in several regional centers, which aim to implement SDS-WAS objectives in a specific region.
 The Barcelona Supercomputing Center (BSC-CNS) and the Meteorological State Agency of Spain (AEMET) are hosting the SDS-WAS regional center for Northern Africa, Middle East and Europe.